qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 > TL;DR
 > The Dürr-Høyer algorithm takes an unsorted table of integers of length N and finds the minima in O(sqrt(N)).
-> I started a project that implements this algorithm here: [https://github.com/mridulsar/DurrHoyerLibrary](https://github.com/mridulsar/DurrHoyerLibrary), contributions welcome!
+> I started a project that implements this algorithm here : [https://github.com/mridulsar/DurrHoyerLibrary](https://github.com/mridulsar/DurrHoyerLibrary), contributions welcome!

 ## Introduction